-For your quiz to perform well initially, it has to be tailored for your target audience.
+For your lead capture quiz to perform well initially, it has to be tailored to your target audience.
 If your quiz has no bearing on their life or interests, it will fail before it begins.

 You might not be intimate with your audience (yet!), but you will know at least one thing about them; a shared problem or something they enjoy.
 Pick a topic based on this and write your questions to prime quiz takers for what you eventually want to market to them.

 It’s all well and good having to perfect topic and a solid set of questions, but if your title fails to catch the eye your quiz will be lost in the scroll.